- American Wirehair Diseases – What You Need to Know

 What is HCM?

-HCM is a disease in which the cat's heart muscle thickens, which can lead to reduced heart function.
+HCM is a disease in which the heart muscle of a cat thickens, which can lead to reduced heart function.
 In advanced stages, this can lead to heart failure.
-The exact cause of HCM is not yet fully understood, but genetic factors are thought to play a role.
+The exact cause of HCM is not yet fully understood, but it is suspected that genetic factors play a role.

 Symptoms and diagnosis of HCM in cats

-The most common symptoms of HCM include difficulty breathing, fatigue, and loss of appetite.
-Since the symptoms often only appear in an advanced stage, it is important to have regular check-ups.
-An ultrasound scan of the heart can help detect HCM early.
+The most common symptoms of HCM include shortness of breath, fatigue, and loss of appetite.
+Because symptoms often only appear in an advanced stage, it is important to have regular checkups.
+An ultrasound examination of the heart can help detect HCM early.

-The immune system plays a crucial role in the American Wirehair's overall health.
-A weakened immune system can cause the cat to become more susceptible to infections and illnesses.
-Two common diseases that affect the immune system are Feline Immunodeficiency Virus (FIV) and Feline Leukemia Virus (FeLV).
+The immune system plays a crucial role in the overall health of the American Wirehair.
+A weakened immune system can make the cat more susceptible to infections and diseases.
+Two common diseases that affect the immune system are feline immunodeficiency virus (FIV) and feline leukemia virus (FeLV).

 Feline immunodeficiency virus (FIV)

-Feline immunodeficiency virus, often called "feline AIDS," attacks the cat's immune system and makes them more susceptible to other infections.
+The feline immunodeficiency virus, often called "feline AIDS," attacks a cat's immune system, making them more susceptible to other infections.
 FIV is usually transmitted through bites from infected cats.
-American Wirehair cats that spend a lot of time outdoors and have contact with other cats are at higher risk of becoming infected with FIV.
-Symptoms of FIV can vary widely but often include fever, weight loss, mouth sores, and breathing problems.
+American Wirehair cats that spend a lot of time outdoors and have contact with other cats are at higher risk of contracting FIV.
+Symptoms of FIV can vary widely but commonly include fever, weight loss, mouth inflammation, and respiratory problems.

 Feline leukemia virus (FeLV)

-Feline leukemia virus is another serious disease that weakens the cat's immune system.
-FeLV is transmitted through the saliva, urine or feces of infected cats and can cause serious health problems, including cancer, in unvaccinated cats.
-Symptoms of FeLV can include fatigue, weight loss, loss of appetite, and recurrent infections.
-Regular testing and vaccinations are the best prevention against this disease.
+Feline leukemia virus (FeLV) is another serious disease that weakens a cat's immune system.
+FeLV is transmitted through the saliva, urine, or feces of infected cats and can cause severe health problems, including cancer, in unvaccinated cats.
+Symptoms of FeLV can include lethargy, weight loss, loss of appetite, and recurring infections.
+Regular testing and vaccinations are the best way to prevent this disease.

 Gastrointestinal diseases

-Digestive health is very important to the American Wirehair's overall health.
-Cats of this breed, like many other breeds, can suffer from various gastrointestinal diseases, ranging from simple digestive disorders to more serious illnesses.
+Digestive health is of great importance to the overall health of the American Wirehair.
+Like many other breeds, cats of this breed can suffer from various gastrointestinal disorders, ranging from simple indigestion to more serious illnesses.

 Typical digestive disorders

-The most common digestive problems in cats include vomiting, diarrhea and constipation.
-These symptoms can have many causes, including stress, food intolerances or infections.
-In most cases, these problems can be managed through appropriate diet and veterinary treatment.
+The most common digestive problems in cats include vomiting, diarrhea, and constipation.
+These symptoms can have many causes, including stress, food intolerances, or infections.
+In most cases, these problems can be managed with a tailored diet and veterinary treatment.

-Food intolerances are not uncommon for the American Wirehair.
-Some cats are sensitive to certain ingredients in their food, such as grains, fish or artificial additives.
-Symptoms of food intolerance often include diarrhea, vomiting and skin problems.
-Switching to hypoallergenic or specially formulated food can help relieve symptoms.
+Food intolerances are not uncommon in American Wirehair cats.
+Some cats are sensitive to certain ingredients in their food, such as grains, fish, or artificial additives.
+Symptoms of food intolerance often include diarrhea, vomiting, and skin problems.
+Switching to hypoallergenic or specially formulated food can help alleviate these symptoms.

 Kidney and urinary tract diseases

-Kidney and urinary tract diseases are common in cats, and the American Wirehair is also susceptible to these problems.
+Kidney and urinary tract diseases are common in cats, and the American Wirehair is also prone to these problems.
 Kidney problems can be serious and often require lifelong treatment.

-Chronic kidney disease (CKD) is one of the most common diseases in older cats and can also occur in the American Wirehair.
-The kidneys gradually lose their ability to filter toxins from the blood.
-Symptoms include increased thirst, increased urination, weight loss, and loss of appetite.
-Treatment usually includes a special diet, regular vet visits, and sometimes medication to support kidney function.
+Chronic kidney disease (CKD) is one of the most common diseases in older cats and can also occur in American Wirehairs.
+In this condition, the kidneys gradually lose their ability to filter toxins from the blood.
+Symptoms include increased thirst, more frequent urination, weight loss, and loss of appetite.
+Treatment usually involves a special diet, regular veterinary checkups, and sometimes medication to support kidney function.

-Urinary tract diseases, such as bladder infections or urinary stones, can also occur in the American Wirehair.
-These conditions often cause pain when urinating, blood in the urine, or increased urination.
-Treatment ranges from special diets to prevent urinary stones to medication or, in severe cases, surgery.
+Urinary tract disorders, such as cystitis or kidney stones, can also occur in American Wirehairs.
+These conditions often cause pain during urination, blood in the urine, or increased urination.
+Treatment ranges from special diets to prevent kidney stones to medication or, in severe cases, surgical intervention.

 Respiratory diseases in the American Wirehair

-Respiratory diseases are another health hazard that can occur with the American Wirehair.
-Asthma and chronic bronchitis, which affect the cat's respiratory tract, are particularly common.
+Respiratory diseases are another health risk that can occur in American Wirehair cats.
+Asthma and chronic bronchitis, which affect the cat's airways, are particularly common.

 Asthma in cats

-Asthma is an inflammatory disease of the airways that can cause coughing, shortness of breath and wheezing.
-It is a chronic disease that cannot be cured, but can be treated well.
-The causes of asthma in cats are often allergic and can be triggered by environmental factors such as dust, smoke or pollen.
+Asthma is an inflammatory disease of the airways that can lead to coughing, shortness of breath, and wheezing.
+It is a chronic condition that cannot be cured but can be effectively managed.
+The causes of asthma in cats are often allergic and can be triggered by environmental factors such as dust, smoke, or pollen.

 Bronchitis and other respiratory diseases

-In addition to asthma, chronic bronchitis can also occur in the American Wirehair.
-This condition leads to inflammation of the bronchial tubes, causing breathing problems and coughing.
-Respiratory infections such as cat cold cannot be ruled out in cats of this breed, especially if they are regularly outside and have contact with other cats.
+Besides asthma, chronic bronchitis can also occur in American Wirehair cats.
+This condition leads to inflammation of the bronchi, causing breathing difficulties and coughing.
+Respiratory infections such as feline herpesvirus (feline rhinotracheitis) are also possible in cats of this breed, especially if they regularly go outdoors and have contact with other cats.

 Joint and bone diseases

-Joint and bone diseases can also affect the American Wirehair, especially in old age.
-These diseases significantly affect the cat's mobility and well-being.
+Joint and bone diseases can also affect American Wirehairs, especially in old age.
+These conditions significantly impair the cat's mobility and well-being.

 Arthritis and joint problems

-Arthritis is an inflammatory disease of the joints that is common in older cats.
-It causes pain, stiffness and limited mobility.
-Cats with arthritis move less and may have difficulty jumping on furniture or moving normally.
-Treatment often consists of pain medications, nutritional supplements, and special diets that support the joints.
+Arthritis is an inflammatory joint disease that is common in older cats.
+It causes pain, stiffness, and reduced mobility.
+Cats with arthritis move less and may have difficulty jumping onto furniture or moving around normally.
+Treatment often consists of pain medication, supplements, and special diets to support the joints.

 Hip dysplasia (HD)

 Hip dysplasia (HD) is a congenital malformation of the hip joint that is relatively rare but possible in cats.
-With HD, the femoral head does not fit properly into the hip socket, leading to pain and limited movement.
-Early diagnosis can help relieve symptoms, and in severe cases surgery may be necessary.
+In HD, the femoral head does not fit properly into the hip socket, leading to pain and restricted movement.
+Early diagnosis can help alleviate symptoms, and in severe cases, surgery may be necessary.

 Teeth and oral health

-Oral health plays an essential role in the American Wirehair’s overall well-being.
-Gum disease and dental disease can cause significant health problems if left untreated.
+Oral health plays a vital role in the overall well-being of the American Wirehair.
+Gum disease and dental problems can lead to significant health issues if left untreated.

 Gum disease in the American Wirehair

-Inflammation of the gums (gingivitis) and periodontitis are common problems in cats.
-These diseases are often caused by tartar and bacterial infections that attack the gums and can ultimately lead to tooth loss.
-Regular dental care, including brushing and administering special chews, can help prevent these problems.
+Gingivitis (inflammation of the gums) and periodontitis (inflammation of the gums) are common problems in cats.
+These conditions often result from tartar buildup and bacterial infections that attack the gums and can ultimately lead to tooth loss.
+Regular dental care, including brushing and providing special chew toys, can help prevent these problems.

 Prevention of dental problems

-In order to avoid dental problems in the American Wirehair, regular checks of the teeth by the veterinarian are essential.
-In addition, special dental care products such as tooth gel or powder, as well as regular tooth brushing, can contribute to better oral health.
+To prevent dental problems in American Wirehairs, regular dental checkups by a veterinarian are essential.
+Additionally, special dental care products, such as dental gel or powder, as well as regular brushing, can contribute to better oral health.

 Prevention and health care

-American Wirehair health can be significantly improved through a proactive approach to prevention and care.
-Regular veterinary visits, vaccinations and conscious care make a significant contribution to minimizing the risk of illness and ensuring a good quality of life.
+The health of the American Wirehair can be significantly improved through a proactive approach to prevention and care.
+Regular veterinary checkups, vaccinations, and conscientious grooming contribute significantly to minimizing the risk of disease and ensuring a good quality of life.

-Regular veterinary visits are essential to continually monitor the American Wirehair's health.
-Through early diagnosis, many diseases can be detected and treated at an early stage before they become serious problems.
-It is recommended that a general health check be performed at least once a year, although older cats should be examined more frequently.
-Important examinations include blood tests, dental check-ups, heart examinations and checking general physical condition.
+Regular veterinary checkups are essential to continuously monitor the health of your American Wirehair.
+Early diagnosis allows many illnesses to be detected and treated in their early stages, before they develop into serious problems.
+A general health check is recommended at least once a year, with older cats requiring more frequent examinations.
+Important examinations include blood tests, dental checks, heart examinations, and an assessment of overall physical condition.

 Vaccinations and prophylaxis

-Vaccinations are an important part of preventative health care for any cat, including the American Wirehair.
-Regular vaccinations protect against serious and often fatal diseases such as cat flu, cat disease, rabies and feline leukemia.
-It is advisable to coordinate the vaccination schedule with the veterinarian, as not all vaccinations are necessary for every cat.
-In addition to vaccinations, regular deworming and parasite prophylaxis should also be carried out to protect the cat from internal and external parasites such as worms, fleas and ticks.
+Vaccinations are an important part of preventative healthcare for every cat, including the American Wirehair.
+Regular vaccinations protect against serious and often fatal diseases such as feline herpesvirus (feline rhinotracheitis), feline panleukopenia (feline distemper), rabies, and feline leukemia.
+It is advisable to discuss the vaccination schedule with your veterinarian, as not all vaccinations are necessary for every cat.
+In addition to vaccinations, regular deworming and parasite prevention should also be carried out to protect the cat from internal and external parasites such as worms, fleas, and ticks.

 Care tips for the American Wirehair

-Caring for American Wirehair is important not only for aesthetic reasons, but also contributes to overall health.
-Regular grooming, a healthy diet and targeted attention to specific needs can significantly increase the cat's well-being.
+Grooming an American Wirehair is not only important for aesthetic reasons, but also contributes to its overall health.
+Regular grooming, a healthy diet, and targeted attention to specific needs can significantly improve the cat's well-being.

-The American Wirehair's wiry coat requires special care to prevent skin problems and keep the coat in a healthy condition.
-Unlike many other cat breeds, it is not necessary to brush the American Wirehair daily.
-In fact, brushing too frequently could damage the coat and cause skin irritation.
-Once or twice a week is usually enough to keep the coat clean and healthy.
-However, it is important to pay attention to tangles and use a gentle brush if necessary.
-In addition, skin irritations such as dryness or dandruff should be recognized and treated early.
-Special care products that are suitable for sensitive skin can be helpful here.
+The wiry coat of the American Wirehair requires special care to prevent skin problems and keep the coat healthy.
+Unlike many other cat breeds, it's not necessary to brush the American Wirehair daily.
+In fact, brushing too often can damage the coat and lead to skin irritation.
+Once or twice a week is usually sufficient to keep the coat clean and healthy.
+However, it's important to check for mats and use a gentle brush if necessary.
+Additionally, skin irritations such as dryness or dandruff should be recognized and treated early.
+Special grooming products suitable for sensitive skin can be helpful in this regard.

 Nutrition for a healthy cat

-Nutrition plays a central role in the health care of the American Wirehair.
-A balanced and nutrient-rich diet helps to strengthen the immune system, keep the coat healthy and reduce the risk of diseases such as obesity, diabetes or digestive problems.
-High-quality cat food that contains all the necessary nutrients such as proteins, fats, vitamins and minerals is essential.
-It is recommended to discuss feeding with the veterinarian to ensure the cat is receiving the correct food for its needs.
-In addition, fresh water should always be provided to support kidney function and prevent urinary tract diseases.
+Nutrition plays a central role in the health of the American Wirehair.
+A balanced and nutrient-rich diet helps strengthen the immune system, maintain a healthy coat, and reduce the risk of diseases such as obesity, diabetes, or digestive problems.
+High-quality cat food containing all the necessary nutrients, such as proteins, fats, vitamins, and minerals, is essential.
+It is recommended to discuss feeding with your veterinarian to ensure your cat is receiving the right food for its needs.
+Fresh water should also always be available to support kidney function and prevent urinary tract diseases.

 Typical hereditary diseases of the American Wirehair